Community Policing Awards 2014

-The winners of the Community Policing Awards have been announced.
+The winners of the Community Policing Awards 2014 are:

-PC Barry Burnell is based at Iver police station and covers the neighbourhoods of Iver, Stoke Poges, and Wexham.
-He joined the Force in 2009.
+PC Michael Cowdrey is based at Aylesbury police station and covers the neighbourhood of Aylesbury South, which includes Southcourt and Walton Court.
+He joined the Force in December 2002.

 He has been chosen as community police officer of the year for Buckinghamshire and as overall winner of community police officer of the year after receiving nominations from members of the public and partners, commending him for his great work in the neighbourhoods he covers.

 Described in many of the nominations as being enthusiastic, passionate, dedicated and an ambassador for the Force.
 He was praised for the work he has done building a strong rapport with his community and tackling anti-social behaviour, engaging with young people and gaining their respect.

 PC Cowdrey works closely with local partners at Aylesbury Vale District Council, various housing agencies, and local schools to tackle any problems in the area and regularly holds community meetings so residents can raise any concerns or issues, which are often attended by many young people in the area.
 He has worked with 1A and the Walton Court Healthy Living Centre to educate and interact with local residents and deal with any problems they may have.

 He worked with a member of his team to set up a local boxing club for young people in the area to divert them from anti-social and possible criminal behaviour and give them something positive to get involved with.

 PC Cowdrey also received a number of nominations from colleagues within Thames Valley Police who talk about how he is always willing to help colleagues and is never off duty to his team; his great local knowledge of the people and issues that make up his community; and how ‘his passion to serve his community with pride, integrity and compassion is an inspiration.’
 One colleague describes him as a great role model who was an integral part of why they became a neighbourhood officer.